MSulaimanHaroon/Next-event-time-approach/README.md

 # Next-time-event-approach
-Code of Next Time Event Approach of Course Simulation and modelling in Java Script.
+Code of the Flow of the Next Event Time Approach of Course Simulation and modelling in Java Script.